fer/fer/notes/courses/INE/eJPT/3of3-penetration-testing-basics.md

 Warning: mysql_fetch_array() expects parameter 1 to be mysql_result, boolean given in /var/www/view.php on line 32
 ```

-- We can try with two fields: `' UNION SELECT null null; -- -` and three even to confirm that the original query only has two fields
+- We can try with two fields: `' UNION SELECT null null; -- -` and three even to confirm that the original query only has two fields.
-- Once we know how many fields are in the query it's time to test which fields are part of the output page
+- Once we know how many fields are in the query it's time to test which fields are part of the output page.
-- You can do that by injecting some known values and checking thee results in the output page, as in: `' UNION SELECT 'elsid1', 'elsid2'; -- -`
+- You can do that by injecting some known values and checking thee results in the output page, as in: `' UNION SELECT 'elsid1', 'elsid2'; -- -`.
-- Now we can exploit the injection: `' UNION SELECT user(), 'elsid2'; -- -`
+- Now we can exploit the injection: `' UNION SELECT user(), 'elsid2'; -- -`.
-- Not only `SELECT` queries are vulnerable
+- Not only `SELECT` queries are vulnerable.

 ### SQLMap